Aerospace & defense - Overview

 - UK Ministry of Defence

 - Australian Department of Defence

 Partnering with our clients to deliver premier ground and weapons systems.

 The safety and functionality of our clients’ land-based technologies is of utmost importance.
-We provide support for the ground vehicles and weapon systems in use by the world’s defense organizations.
+Jacobs provides support for the ground vehicles and weapon systems in use by the world’s defense organizations.
 Our support includes the development, testing, evaluation, and life cycle management of armor systems, ammunition and ballistics, and a variety of vehicles.

-We provide full life cycle management services to the U.S. Department of Defense, including: integrated logistics and fielding support; new equipment training; repair and refit services; electronic, automation, and systems engineering support; and other logistics support services required by Army regulations for the fielding of land systems.
-We also support the PEO Ground Combat Systems (GCS); the Tank Automotive Research, Development, and Engineering Center (TARDEC); and the U.S. Army Materiel Command (AMC), providing the full range of material support services for various land systems.
+Jacobs provides full life cycle management services to the U.S. Department of Defense, including: integrated logistics and fielding support; new equipment training; repair and refit services; electronic, automation, and systems engineering support; and other logistics support services required by Army regulations for the fielding of land systems.
+Jacobs also supports the PEO Ground Combat Systems (GCS); the Tank Automotive Research, Development, and Engineering Center (TARDEC); and the U.S. Army Materiel Command (AMC), providing the full range of material support services for various land systems.

 Much of our land system testing support takes place at Aberdeen Proving Ground in Aberdeen, Maryland, where we provide support for the Aberdeen Test Center (one of the DOD’s most diverse and rigorous test ranges) in a variety of functions including testing and data collection services; and test support for combat, special purpose and passenger vehicles; weapons; and soldier systems.